zhangwurongyan/P8105_hw3_wz2507/hw3.md

     ## 9 baking ingredients        Cane Sugar                                  336

-Comment: for the aisle “baking ingredients”, the three most popular items are “Light Brown Sugar”, “Pure Baking Soda”, and “Cane Sugar”.
-For the aisle “dog food care”, the three most popular items are “Snack Sticks Chicken & Rice Recipe Dog Treats”, “Organix Chicken & Brown Rice Recipe”, “Small Dog Biscuits”.
+Comment: for the aisle “baking ingredients”, the three most popular items are “Light Brown Sugar”, “Pure Baking Soda”, and “Cane Sugar” with the amount of 499, 387 and 336 respectively.
+For the aisle “dog food care”, the three most popular items are “Snack Sticks Chicken & Rice Recipe Dog Treats”, “Organix Chicken & Brown Rice Recipe”, “Small Dog Biscuits” with the amount of 30, 28 and 26 respectively.
 This aisle has the least total items sold compared to the other two.
-For the aisle “packaged vegetables fruits”, the three most popular items are “Organic Baby Spinach”, “Organic Raspberries”, “Organic Blueberries”.
+For the aisle “packaged vegetables fruits”, the three most popular items are “Organic Baby Spinach”, “Organic Raspberries”, “Organic Blueberries” with the amount of 9784, 5546 and 4966 respectively.
 This aisle has the most total items sold compared to the other two.

 ``` r